Emilinah/cabo-delgado-environmental-change/README.md

-# Cabo Delgado environmental change
+# Cabo Delgado land use land cover change

-Binder - online view of project: https://mybinder.org/v2/gh/Emilinah/cabo-delgado-environmental-change/master

-Version 0.1.0
+Version 0.1.1

-In this project, I analyze the environmental changes due to energy transition-induced extractivism in Cabo Delgado province, Mozambique.
+In this project, I analyze the land use land cover changes due to energy transition-induced resource extraction in Cabo Delgado province, Mozambique.

 ## Project organization